Chainze/ChainzeBnb/README.md

 - **TypeScript package**: Type-safe clients from IDL for multi-chain interaction
 - **CLI and workspace management**: Complete cross-chain application development

-Bode is the first framework to truly unify development across the BNB Chain ecosystem, including custom BNB-based chains like Chainze.
+Chainze is the first framework to truly unify development across the BNB Chain ecosystem, including custom BNB-based chains like Chainze.

 > [!NOTE]
-> Bode brings the best of BNB Chain's speed, affordability, and massive ecosystem.
-With 0.75s block times, $0.01 average gas fees, and EVM compatibility, if you're familiar with Truffle, Hardhat, or web3.js, you'll feel right at home with Bode's unified approach to BNB ecosystem development.
+> Chainze brings the best of BNB Chain's speed, affordability, and massive ecosystem.
+With 0.75s block times, $0.01 average gas fees, and EVM compatibility, if you're familiar with Truffle, Hardhat, or web3.js, you'll feel right at home with Chainze's unified approach to BNB ecosystem development.

 ## Key Features